The Port Curtis and Leichhardt District Hospital - an early start

-Rockhampton's first hospital building was constructed on the Fitzroy River in 1858 on what is now Victoria Parade between Albert and Cambridge Streets.
+Rockhampton's first hospital was constructed on the south bank of Fitzroy River in 1858 on what is now Victoria Parade between Albert and Cambridge Streets.
 The flimsy prefabricated building had been shipped from Sydney to Rockhampton during the rush to the newly-discovered Canoona Goldfields, just north of Rockhampton.[1]
 Dr A C Robertson, who had been a Gladstone resident, went to Canoona at the time of the gold rush but soon returned to Rockhampton where he established a medical practice.
 He was also appointed as the first House Surgeon at the hospital but held the position for only a short time.[2]

 This hospital ceased operation by mid-1859 at which time the residents petitioned Governor Denison that the private hospital site be set aside as a "Benevolent Institution" to be funded by fees and fines raised at the Court House.
 Subsequently two organisations were established which would have a long-term role in the care of the sick and needy in Rockhampton.
 These were the Port Curtis and Leichhardt District Hospital and the Benevolent Society.[3]